riversidefm/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 ```

 An effect that positions video by a given offset in the frame.
-The position specifies the offset of the centre of the frame,
+The position is the location of the top left of the image on the canvas
-where -1 means the left or top edge, and 1 means the right or bottom edge.

 ```